tytydraco/yessleep/out/Something_is_wrong_with_our_memories_My_own_voice_from_downstairs_woke_me_up_last_night_UPDATE.md

 Its or their mouths didn't move when speaking, when it uttered,

 *"Be grateful for your gir...l...girlfriend.
-You're lucky to have him—You make me so happy, Jaslyn."*
+You're lucky to have her—You make me so happy, Jaslyn."*

-In the voice of my fucking psychology teacher, Mr. Wenzel.
+First, in the voice of my fucking psychology teacher, Mr. Wenzel.
 Then it shifted to *my* voice.
 I recognized that phrase from my old professor when I was coming to him to ask him how to be less anxious about Jaslyn when we first started dating.
 The second phrase, my phrase, was something I say to my wife frequently to show appreciation for the love she's given me these past 9 years.

 *"Staying up this late every night is eventually gonna kill you, Reid."* Voice of my dad.